CSCfi/csc-user-guide/docs/support/faq/how-to-cite-csc.md

 # How to cite CSC in a paper

 A good place is the acknowledgements at the end of the manuscript.
-This is a typical one:
+A typical statement would be:

 > The authors wish to acknowledge CSC – IT Center for Science, Finland, for
 > computational resources.